-Attach a copy of the CMS sample ID, and place the CMS identification number on each shipping container and forward copies to the Engineer of Tests or the District Materials Engineer as applicable by mail.
+Attach a copy of the sample ID, and place the identification number on each shipping container and forward copies to the Engineer of Tests or the District Materials Engineer as applicable by mail.

-If the cylinders are to be tested for compressive strength at any age other than 28 days, the desired age of test should be noted in CMS.
-If the cylinders are to be tested for rapid chloride, boil test or surface resistivity, it should be noted in CMS.
+If the cylinders are to be tested for compressive strength at any age other than 28 days, the desired age of test should be noted in AWP.
+If cylinders are to be tested for rapid chloride, boil test or surface resistivity, it should be noted in AWP.